 More modern histories include several books in the Images of America series.
 They include Charles J. Fisher and the Highland Park Heritage Trust‘s Garvanza (2010) and Highland Park (2008).
 Rick Thomas‘s The Arroyo Seco (2008) also includes some interesting history and photography from Garvanza.

 Back in 2007, LAist undertook a series called The Neighborhood Project, which covered Angeleno Heights, Baldwin Hills, Chinatown, Franklin Village, Miracle Mile, Northridge, Sherman Oaks, Studio City, Watts, and Garvanza.
 Some of them are quite thorough for blogs — far more than my own neighborhood pieces which I began at almost the same time.
-To read Lindsay William-Ross‘s piece, click here.
+To read Lindsay William-Ross‘s piece on Garvanza, click here.

 There’s also a great Facebook page called Historic Garvanza, Rose Hills, & Highland Park in Northeast Los Angeles.